There are several species of stinging insects found in North Carolina, including:

 It's important to be cautious around stinging insects and to avoid disturbing their nests.
 Even though insect stings can be painful, itchy, and uncomfortable, they are usually not a significant healthcare concern.
 However, insect stings can cause allergic reactions in some people.
 If you are stung, remove the stinger as quickly as possible and apply ice to reduce swelling.
 Seek medical attention if you experience a severe reaction to a sting.

 • The stinger can be removed by scraping a card (like a driver’s license or credit card) across the wound.

-- Wash the area with warm, soapy water and place a cold cloth over the area to help the swelling go down.
+• Wash the area with warm, soapy water and place a cold cloth over the area to aid with swelling.

-Call 911 immediately if your chest is tight or hurts, if you have problems breathing, a lot of swelling around the face or neck, or a rash that covers most of your body.
+Call 911 immediately if your chest is tight, you have difficulty breathing, or experience significant swelling around the face or neck.

 Call NC Poison Control at 1-800-222-1222 or chat from this site for questions about a bite, sting or for more information.